spatialthoughts/courses/docs/python-dataviz-output/02_creating_charts.md

 type_counts
 ```

-    Crime type
-    Anti-social behaviour           415105
-    Bicycle theft                    23517
-    Burglary                         61044
-    Criminal damage and arson        50923
-    Drugs                            51629
-    Other crime                      10066
-    Other theft                      81924
-    Possession of weapons             5763
-    Public order                     53458
-    Robbery                          27269
-    Shoplifting                      34588
-    Theft from the person            31084
-    Vehicle crime                   108344
-    Violence and sexual offences    227208
-    dtype: int64

 We now uses the `plot()` method to create the chart.
 This method is a wrapper around `matplotlib` and can accept supported arguments from it.

 Reference: [pandas.DataFrame.plot](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.plot.html)